clairegregg/clairegregg.github.io/projects.md

 ___

 ## Vancouver Bus System: Shortest Path Algorithm
-*Spring 2021*
+*Spring 2022*

 [Find it here](https://github.com/clairegregg/BusManagement)

-Built a tool using Java to find the shortest path between bus stops based on large scale data from the Vancouver bus system.
+I built a tool using Java to find the shortest path between bus stops based on large scale data from the Vancouver bus system.
-Added basic user interface for ease of use.
-It allows you to find the shortest path between two bus stops, search for bus stops by name, and search for trips based on their arrival time.
+I added a basic user interface for ease of use.
+The tool allows you to find the shortest path between two bus stops, search for bus stops by name, and search for trips based on their arrival time.

 ___